A province-by-province look at returning to school during the COVID-19 pandemic

 Ontario

-The Ontario government's back to school plan has become the way in which the government intends to implement attacks on public education, which started early in the Ford administration.
+The Ontario government's back-to-school plan has become the way in which the government intends to implement attacks on public education, which started early in the Ford administration.

 Ontario's four major education unions, including ETFO, OECTA, AEFO and OSSTF, are contending that the government's "Guide to Re-Opening Ontario Schools" does not meet requirements set out in the Ontario Occupational Health and Safety Act.
-The flawed government plan does not take "every reasonable precaution" to protect teachers and education workers required under section 25(2)(h) of the Act.
+The flawed government plan does not take "every reasonable precaution" to protect teachers and education workers required under section 25(2)(h) of the act.

 Jason Kunin eloquently lays out in this op-ed why the plan's flaws are causing some Ontario teachers to update their wills.
 Work with the Ontario Parent Action Network, teacher unions and other advocacy groups to keep kids safe.